david-grs/david-grs.github.io/_posts/2017-09-10-cpp-clang-travis-cmake-gtest-coveralls.markdown

 date:   2017-09-10 14:52
 ---

 This week, Jason Turner presented [an intro to Travis CI](https://www.youtube.com/watch?v=3ulKzD2cmSw).
-I never used Travis CI but wanted to try for a while, so I gave it a shot.
+I've never used it but have wanted to try for a while, so I gave it a shot.
 Here is a short summary of this adventure...

 To start, simply sign in with your GitHub account on [Travis CI](https://travis-ci.org/), this will import all your repositories.
 From there, just enable one of them